 When prepping this recipe, I leave the skins on my potatoes (please refer to the nutritional benefits of potatoes rant above for more clarity) but you can definitely peel them prior to chopping if you prefer.

 The fresh chopped chives in this recipe are optional; however, I highly, HIGHLY recommend them.
 Potatoes and chives go together like pea and carrots, and the taste, flavour and aroma of these fries coated with garlic oil and chives is just heavenly.
 I could barely keep myself from eating them while photographing them, they smelled so good.
-Dipped in my dairy-free homemade ranch dressing, they taste even better.
+Dipped in my dairy-free homemade ranch dressing or homemade chipotle mayo, they taste even better.
 I hope you enjoy them as much as our family does!

 While the air fryer preheats, chop the potatoes lengthwise into ¼” pieces and put into a large bowl.

 Add garlic-infused olive oil and toss fries with your hands to evenly coat.

 Add sea salt and pepper and toss fries again until evenly seasoned.

 Once air fryer is preheated, spray with cooking spray.
 Add fries and shake the pan to spread them more-or-less evenly.
 Cook for 21 minutes, tossing to redistribute in the pan every 7 minutes.
 After 21 minutes, check doneness with a fork, toss again and air fry for an additional 2-5 minutes or until they are to your desired crispiness.